mielverkerken/ml-project/planning_phase2.md

 ## feature analysis (Nicolas)
 - see which features are relevent
 - look at samples we missclassify and how to improve these

+- check to confidences (>75% 0)
+- inflation points
+- the angles